Skip to main content

 Our office does not facilitate this.
 You would need to reach out to the contact(s) for the support group meeting that you are interested in attending/participating in to see if they would be willing and able to fill out the necessary paperwork you require.

-How can I get involved and support EA?
+14. How can I get involved in and support EA?

 There are many service opportunities at EA!

 2) Tell others about EA!
-We have business cards and fliers you can post in local libraries, grocery stores, coffee shops, etc. that provide information about your local EA meetings.
+We have small cards and fliers that you can post on community bulletin boards, at local libraries, grocery stores, coffee shops, therapist's offices, medical centers, etc. that provide information about local EA meetings.

-4) Consider offering your services on the EA Board of Trustees: The Board meets monthly.
-Applications for Trustees are accepted each spring.
+4) Consider offering your services by serving on the EA Board of Trustees.
+The Board meets monthly online, and applications for open trustee spots are accepted each spring.

 5) Make a contribution!
-A good portion of EA revenue comes from member gifts, allowing us to provide EA materials and services to the membership. -
+Close to 50% of EAI's revenue comes from member donations, which allow us to continue providing EA materials and services to the membership.

-EA is fully supported by member/group contributions and EA material purchases.
-Funds donated are used to keep the International Service Center staffed and running, which, in turn, keeps EAI active and growing.
+15. EA is fully supported by member/group contributions and EA purchases.
+Funds donated are used to keep the EA Office (sometimes referred to in EA literature as the International Service Center) staffed and running, which, in turn, keeps EAI active and growing.

-The EAI budget includes staff time, office rent, technology (website, email, forums), efforts to build awareness of the EA program, encourage membership, and cover publication costs.
+The EAI budget includes staff time, office rent, technology costs (website, email, forums, etc.), efforts to build awareness of the EA program and encourage membership, and covering the printing and publication costs of EA literature.
 EAI is a 501(c)3 nonprofit organization and all donations are tax-deductible to the full extent of the law.

 - To update your EA group's website listing, please fill out the form linked below.